EDB Klio Operator Helm Chart v0.0.15

 Step 1: Registry Authentication

-First, authenticate with the EDB registry where the Helm chart is hosted:
+Authenticate with the EDB registry where the Helm chart is hosted:

-helm registry login helm.oci.cloudsmith.io -u enterprisedb/k8s -p "${TOKEN}"
+helm registry login helm.oci.cloudsmith.io -u enterprisedb/k8s -p <TOKEN>

 Step 2: Create an Image Pull Secret